 Supporting Customers Outside Japan

-The Customer Support Center in Japan cooperates with similar centers at Casio sales companies in other countries.
+The Customer Support Center in Japan strives to raise customer satisfaction in all regions in which it operates by working closely with similar centers set up at local sales companies in each region.

 The service departments at Casio, which are responsible for customer satisfaction in after-sales service, strive to increase customer satisfaction by providing service that precisely addresses customer needs and lifestyle preferences.